10 easy ways to help bees in your garden

 When the soil warms in the spring, try growing sunflowers that will rise through the year and feed bees and birds alike.

-TIP: When the sunflowers die cut them off but leave the stump and roots in the ground to return nutrients to the soil.
+TIP: Leave flowers to turn to seeds in autumn and winter and let the birds feast on them.
+And leave the stump and roots in the ground to return nutrients to the soil.

 4. Ask for advice on the best plants for bees